 Speech-generating devices utilize technology to help your child express themselves.

-Generally, a speech-generating device will display commonly used words or phrases with symbols on a screen.
+Generally, a speech-generating device will display written words or images representing commonly used words on a screen.

-All your child has to do is select the symbol or words they want to use, and the device will generate it in audio form.
+All your child has to do is select the images or words they want to use, and the device will generate it in audio form.

 If your child has poor fine motor skills or very restricted arm movement, there are also speech generating devices that scan eye movements.
 Your child can select a key by holding eye contact on a specific key for a few seconds.